Nonprofit Website Design & Development

 How Might We?

-Gathering everything we learned in the competitor analysis, we asked the following questions to guide our solution ideation:
+Based on our competitor analysis findings, we used the following questions to guide our solution ideation:

 -